 What weather do you need for paragliding training?

 The main thing we need is not too much wind.
 If the wind on the hill is much over 15mph or particularly gusty then it will not be safe to train.
-Bear in mind that if the wind is forecast to be 15mph it may well be much more than that on the hill top and therefore too windy.
+Bear in mind that if the wind is forecast to be 13mph it will very likely be over 20mph on the hill top and therefore too windy.
 Very occasionally we get exceptionally light winds that may be too light for you, depending on where you are in the training programme.
 A little bit of dampness doesn't necessarily stop training but if there is any proper rain or the grass is likely to stay wet all day, it will stop play.
 Early on in the season it can be that the ground is simply too wet and boggy for it to be fun for you or good for our equipment.
 When the wind is from the ENE to E we do not have useful training sites.

 What clothes should I wear?